This week's Agent Spotlight features Scott Treimel of Scott Treimel NY.

 “We are members of the Association of Authors Representatives, the Authors Guild, and the Society of Children's Book Writers and Illustrators.
 We adhere to the principle that our clients' interest is always paramount.
-Our chief responsibility is to maximize the value of our clients' work and protect their fiduciary interests. […]” (Link)
+Our chief responsibility is to maximize the value of our clients' work and protect their fiduciary interests.
+What we do is maneuver our clients' careers within the context of the quickly shifting book market.”
+(Link)

 What He's Looking For:

-Children’s books, board books through young adult, fiction, non-fiction, and illustration.
+Children’s books, board books through young adult, fiction, non-fiction, and illustration (Link).

 From an Interview (2007):